fredriko/nlp-data-readiness/docs/data-readiness-levels.md

 A project should strive for data readiness at Band A - Level 1.
-Note that the Data Readiness Levels should be interpreted with respect to a given task. while for Task Y the data could need to be annotated with the appropriate information.
-As an example, data that is at Band A for the task of pre-training a language model might be considered Band B for the task of training a Named Entity Recognizer, simply because the requirements on the data are different in the two tasks.
-For training a language model, if could be enough if the data is unlabelled, clean and drawn from domains of general interest, while for the Named Entity Recognizer, the data will need to be annotated with the appropriate information, and taken from the very specific domain in which the recognizer will then operate.
+Note that the Data Readiness Levels should be interpreted with respect to a given task.
+As an example, data that is at Band A for the task of pre-training a language model might be considered
+Band B for the task of training a Named Entity Recognizer, simply because the requirements on the data are different in the two tasks.
+For training a language model, it could be enough if the data is unlabelled, clean and drawn from domains of general interest, while for the Named Entity Recognizer, the data will need to be annotated with the appropriate information, and taken from the very specific domain in which the recognizer will then operate.